ajstewartlang/RUM_TidyTuesday_2020/README.md

 `library(tidyverse)`\
 `ufo_sightings <- read_csv("https://bit.ly/3bQTJAV")`

-Your challenge is to recreate one (or more!) of the visualisations below.
+Your challenge is to either recreate one (or more!) of the visualisations below - or to create your own!

 ![TIdy_Tuesday_UFO_data_images](https://raw.githubusercontent.com/ajstewartlang/RUM_TidyTuesday_2020/master/plots_to_recreate.jpeg)

-Towards the end of the session each of you can share you screens (if you want!) to show your visualisations.
+Towards the end of the session each of you can share you screens (if you want) to show your visualisations.
 I'll then update the this repo with the code that I used to generate my visualisations.